MDeseo/Big-Data-ETL/README.md

 Export each DataFrame into the RDS instance to create four tables for each dataset.
 Use PGAdmin to create the tables.

+From Google Colab, the files were downloaded as Jupyter notebook files.

 ### Reference:

 Amazon Customer Reviews Dataset. (n.d.).
 Retrieved 18 January 2023, from: https://s3.amazonaws.com/amazon-reviews-pds/readme.html